gfauredev/nixos-config/README.md

 ## Optional packages

-> These are packages I don’t want in my config but will eventually use
+> These are packages I don’t want in my config but will possibly use
 > ephemerally with `nix-shell -p $PACKAGE` or install with
 > `nix-env -iA nixos.$PACKAGE` or `nix-env -iA nixpkgs.$PACKAGE`